JDStraughan/jdstraughan.github.io/_posts/2015-06-02-our-walt-disney-world-trip-planning-faq.md

 Nothing beats [Kusafiri Coffee Shop &amp; Bakery](https://disneyworld.disney.go.com/dining/animal-kingdom/kusafiri-coffee-shop-and-bakery/) after a morning ride on [Kilimanjaro Safaris](https://disneyworld.disney.go.com/attractions/animal-kingdom/kilimanjaro-safaris/).
 The pastries are family sized, and a warm cup of coffee is always welcome.
 For Napal inspired Asian fare, the [Yak &amp; Yeti Restaurant](https://disneyworld.disney.go.com/dining/animal-kingdom/yak-and-yeti-restaurant/) is a fun place, and their lunch and dinner menus have a lot to offer.

-BBQ - Good QuickService value - outdoor seating - ducks and wildlife
+TODO: BBQ - Good QuickService value - outdoor seating - ducks and wildlife

 Animal Kingdom is packed with quick service locations including pizza, barbecue, mixed drinks, and ice cream.